 Staking tomato plants is an excellent way to improve the quality of the tomatoes you will harvest and helps to keep the tomato plants healthier.
 Finding the best way to stake tomatoes depends on a few factors in your garden.
 Keep reading to learn more about three common ways to stake tomato plants.

 A tomato cage is probably the most common way to stake tomatoes off the ground.
-Frequently people purchase a tomato cage at their local super store or hardware store.
+Frequently, people purchase a tomato cage at their local super or hardware store.
 These tomato cages are convenient but are rarely adequate support for a full grown tomato plant.
 Instead, consider investing in a homemade tomato cage made from chicken wire or concrete reinforcement wire.
 The tomato cage method for staking tomatoes is the best way to stake tomatoes in a medium to large size garden with plenty of storage space.
 It also allows the plants to grow without having to prune the tomatoes.

 The "original" way to stake tomatoes involves tying the tomato plant to a stake or stick stuck in the ground.
 Tomato stakes are normally made of wood, bamboo, or plastic and you can now find spiral "self-supporting" tomato stakes at hardware stores and nurseries.
 This method is the easiest of the three methods to start, but requires the most effort to maintain.
 Plants grown on tomato stakes must be checked daily during active growth and tied to the stake as they grow.
-The gardener must also make sure that the tomatoes are tied securely enough so that the weight of the fruit won't pull it down, but not so tightly that the plant would be damaged.
-You must also make sure the stake is tall enough to accommodate the full grown size of the plant as well.
+The gardener must also make sure the tomatoes are tied securely enough so that the weight of the fruit won't pull it down, but not so tightly that the plant would be damaged.
+You must make sure the stake is tall enough to accommodate the full grown size of the plant as well.
 This method is the best way to stake tomatoes in all size gardens and does particularly well for container grown tomatoes where space is limited.
 Tomato plants do best with this method if the tomatoes are pruned to grow on a single stem.

-Tomatoes on strings
+Tomatoes on Strings